 Rhubarb vodka.
-The simple homemade hooch makes a pretty spring tonic and guaranteed it's what mom really wants for Mother's Day.
+The simple homemade hooch–made from rhubarb, vodka, and sugar–makes a pretty spring tonic and guaranteed it’s what mom really wants for Mother’s Day.

 Rhubarb vodka.
 Yep.
 It’s a thing.
 And you’re going to want to make this tipsy spring tonic again and again and again.
 The hooch that results from steeping these spring stalks with sugar and vodka will be a lovely shade of the palest of pinks that varies from one batch to the next, depending on just how potent the rhubarb.
 But rest assured, any which way, it’s spectacular.
 You know you want to try this.
-So go on.–Renee Schettler Rossi
+So go on.
+Originally published May 8, 2016.–Renee Schettler Rossi

-Once you have a stash of rhubarb vodka, there are countless ways to make it disappear.
+Once you have a stash of rhubarb vodka, there are oh so many enticing ways to make it disappear.
 Splash some into sparkling wine.
 Cut it with club soda or seltzer.
 Sip it straight.
 Get all sorts of creative with its incarnations, experimenting with all manner of cocktails calling for orange or vanilla or pink peppercorns or whatever you fancy.
 It’s perhaps best poured into a fancy bottle and gifted—usually to gasps of awe ands surprise.

 Special Equipment: Patience